CAPON BRIDGE, W.Va. — The owner of an animal rescue in Hampshire County faces more than 100 counts of animal cruelty.

 Tuesday, members of the Hampshire County Sheriff’s Office continue to work with animal adoption agencies to disperse most of the animals.

 Police said search of the property led to the discovery of a total of 21 dead dogs in various stages of decay, most dumped on the property in trash bags.
 Droescher told deputies she was burying dogs under concrete on the property and there were makeshift concrete pads located on the property.
-On-scene operations are expected to wrap-up Tuesday.
+On-scene operations, which included dead animal removal, are expected to wrap-up Tuesday.